KrystalZhang612/my-social-app/README.md

     else:
         return redirect('/')
 ```
-Now post a new image [new post image1.PNG](https://github.com/KrystalZhang612/MySocial-App/blob/main/new%20post%20image1.png)<br/>
-And from admin portal we can see: [new post from krystal admin.PNG](https://github.com/KrystalZhang612/MySocial-App/blob/main/new%20post%20from%20krystal%20admin.png)<br/>
+And from admin portal we can see: [new post from krystal admin.PNG](https://github.com/KrystalZhang612/KrystalZhang-MySocial-App/blob/main/testing-result-MySocialApp/new%20post%20from%20krystal%20admin.PNG)<br/>
 Which the new post has its unique ID.
 ## ***Post Feed:***
 Change the post username to our own username in [index.html](https://github.com/KrystalZhang612/MySocial-App/blob/main/templates/index.html):